KhromeM/Stocks-ESG-Data/Readme.md

 # ESG Data for about 9,500 thousand tickers on the Nasdaq and NYSE

-This data was gathered in October 2023.
+This data was gathered on October 2023.

 I included lists of tickers and the code I used to scrape this data incase its helpful.